Uberi/University-Notes/ECON101/ECON101.md

 We distinguish between total utility and marginal utility to resolve the paradox.

 The explanation is that we **consume a lot of water, so marginal utility is small while total utility is large**, while **we consume few diamonds, so marginal utility is large while total utility is small**.
 However, note that the marginal utility per dollar is the same for both water and diamonds.

+If I buy one more unit of water, I get a little benefit for a little cost.
+If I buy one more unit of diamond, I get a large benefit for a large cost.

 The consumer surplus of water is very high while the consumer surplus of diamonds is very low.